 In the pre-digital age, for those interested in bricks and mortar, the core principle was 'location, location, location.'
-The arrival of the agile or mobile worker and the death of distance is now challenging this perception.
+The arrival of the agile or mobile worker and the death of distance organisations by enabling them to capture greater collaboration, creativity, engagement, functionality, innovation, morale and most of all productivity.

+is now challenging this perception.
 Locked in its 20th century mindset, the majority of the commercial property industry clings to the anachronistic belief that an organisation's most valuable assets are bricks and mortar rather than people.
 We need to move to a much wider frame of thinking that of the 'Ecosystem' not just of the physical but embracing all aspects of the 'world of work'